 It is updated periodically to reflect changes made by political bodies

-to time zone
+to time zone boundaries and daylight saving rules.

-This database (often called
+This database (known as

 is used by several implementations,